• Share this on:

 • Storage instructions.

-However, the lot identification as well as the name and address of the manufacturer, packer, distributor or importer may be replaced by an identification mark.
+However, the lot identification and the name and address of the manufacturer, packer, distributor or importer may be replaced with an identification mark.

-In the case of retail packaging, product labelling must comply with the European Union Regulation on the provision of food information to consumers.
-This regulation defines nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information) more clearly.
+In the case of retail packaging, product labelling must comply with the EU Regulation on the provision of food information to consumers.
+This regulation clearly defines nutrition labelling, origin labelling, allergen labelling and legibility (minimum font size for mandatory information).

 Tip: